 To add height to the buffet, we added in these mercury glass poison bottles.
 Found many of them at Home Goods.

 I picked up a few simple candlesticks from Target and added in some dark burgundy almost black candlesticks.
 There’s something very eery about candles and they simply are a must!
 And I recommend going to Goodwill to get the candles, they cost me less than $1 each.

 I threw in a handful of black porcelain pumpkins from the $1 section at Target.
 They made it feel like Halloween but not orange and bright.
 Perfection!

 get the look

 A Sophisticated Halloween Party Menu

 The menu is just as important as the decor!
 Depending on your party you may be offering more food, less drinks, more drinks, less food.
 You know what I mean.
-For this event I’m keeping things simple and offering 2-3 appetizers and a main cocktail.
+For this event, I’m keeping things simple and offering 2-3 appetizers and a main cocktail.

 I’m a firm believer in having a main cocktail to offer when guests walk in.
 It makes hosting much easier and less stressful.
 Plus, you aren’t stocking your bar with a million things.
-I’ll always have wine in the fridge if they like, and oftentimes people bring things they like anyway.
+I’ll always have wine in the fridge if they like, and oftentimes people bring things they enjoy drinking anyway.
 For today’s menu, I made an activated charcoal lemonade refresher.
 Just a bit of dry ice adds a fog effect that’s so fun!
 Recipe available here!

 Photos by Hannah Lozano